Vaishnav2299/Lora-Finetuning-Llama/README.md

 # Lora-Finetuning-Llama

-The aim is to fine Tune the Lamma 3.1-8B model to perform function calling .
+The aim is to Fine Tune the Llama 3.1-8B model to perform function calling .

 This repository explains how to do the following
 * Low Rank Adaptation Fine Tuning of Llama 3.1